Samurai Cop: Production

 Amir Shervan could not afford lighting to shoot at night so the entire film is set during the day.
-Shervan also could only afford a handful of prop firearms (the same Ruger GP100 and Smith & Wesson Model 15 revolvers being used extensively by various actors).
+Shervan also only had access to a handful of prop firearms, with the same Ruger GP100 and Smith & Wesson Model 15 revolvers reappearing in the hands of multiple characters, whereas Joe's Taurus PT92 pistol is exclusive to a single character.
 Actors also wore their own clothes and drove their own cars.
 Much of the film was shot without sound and done with single takes.
 Shervan had to dub voices months after production but could not get many of the bit part actors to return.
 Choosing to use his own voice, he warped it in post-production to sound different.
 His lack of ability to do this correctly resulted in ADR with a heavily robotic sound.
 Both lead actors, Hannon and Frazer, also supplied much of the voice over in the looping process.
 Hannon has stated in an interview with Red Letter Media that, "Amir did about 80% of the ADR voices."
 During these ADR sessions, Amir would film much of the necessary pick up shots, all from within the office.
 This is why many of the inserts of Frazer and Hannon in the film seem to be shot from the same corner of an office, which doesn't match with the rest of the location for any given scene.

 Release

 Director/Producer Amir Shervan took the film to the American Film Market (AFM) in the hopes of finding a distributor to buy the final product and give it a proper release.
-The film was never given a proper theatrical release, however Polish distributor Demel International Corporation released it in Europe on VHS.
+The film was never given a proper theatrical release; however, Polish distributor Demel International Corporation released it in Europe on VHS.
 It was released on DVD by Media Blasters in 2004 and on DVD in 2013 and Blu-ray in 2014 by Cinema Epoch.

 There were rumors that the initial released cut of Samurai Cop was a print that had been found in a castle.
 Gregory Hatanaka, the founder of Cinema Epoch, and the one who owns the rights to the initial Samurai Cop film, claimed that this story was only partially true.
 The original 35mm print of the film was discovered by an employee of Hatanaka's in a vault that was specifically meant to store reels of film and preserve them.
 It was assumed that Shervan had stored the print for Samurai Cop as well as a few of his other films in this vault where they were happened upon by chance.